What Credit Score Is Needed To Be Eligible for a Credit Card?

 The Lowest Credit Score for a Credit Card

-So, what credit score do you need for a credit card?
-The answer is simple – whatever your credit history, you can qualify for some sort of credit card.
+The answer here is simple – whatever your credit history, you can qualify for some sort of credit card.
 Of course, the credit card company may be wary due to you making late payments in the past.
 Still, options exist, even if they’re not exactly what you’re after.

 A good credit score typically comes with various perks, depending on the card.
 If your score is excellent, you can choose from multiple credit cards with outstanding offers.